AI000Farmer/AI000Farmer/README.md

-- 👋  Hi, I’m @Byte-Player.
+- 👋  Hi, I’m @Machine-Trainer.
 Author name: Weijian Zeng
 - 👀 I’m interested in Computer Vision and C++ programmming
 - 🏫 I’m currently taking course in Rensselaer Polytechnic Institute and collaborating with my classmates on Project "RPI-Your-Own-Adventure" and "Operating System Project"
 - 💞️ I have registered for Github for two years, but I actually know how to use it to collborate recently